Global Zero (campaign): Creation

+Meetings

 On April 1, 2009, the two presidents met in London and issued a historic joint statement committing their "two countries to achieving a nuclear free world" and three days later in a speech in Prague, President Obama declared his intention to "seek to include all nuclear weapons states in this endeavor."
 On the day of the meeting, the Times (of London) published an op-ed authored by six Global Zero leaders.
 Negotiations began between the two countries for a New START nuclear arms reduction treaty.

 Prior to the July 6–8, 2009 Obama–Medvedev Summit, the international Global Zero Commission of 23 political and military leaders released a comprehensive, end-to-end plan for the elimination of nuclear weapons over the next 20 years.
 At their Summit, Presidents Obama and Medvedev announced a framework agreement for new reductions to U.S. and Russian arsenals—a critical first step toward multilateral negotiations for the elimination of all nuclear weapons as called for in the Global Zero Action Plan (GZAP).

 At the 35th G8 summit in July 2009, world leaders announced their support of the Obama-Medvedev commitment to eliminate all nuclear weapons and called on all countries to "undertake further steps in nuclear disarmament."
 Global Zero leaders believe the international consensus for the elimination of nuclear weapons is reaching a critical mass, especially given the declarations of political leaders during the special U.N.
 Security Council session on proliferation and disarmament convened by President Obama (September 24, 2009).
 President Obama received the 2009 Nobel Peace Prize in acknowledgment to his efforts for nuclear disarmament.

-During 2010, the initiative has continued with the Global Zero Summit (February 2–4, 2010), signing of the New START treaty (April 8, 2010), the Nuclear Security Summit (April 12–13, 2010) and the Non Proliferation Treaty Review Conference (May 3–28, 2010).
+During 2010, the initiative continued with the Global Zero Summit (February 2–4, 2010), signing of the New START treaty (April 8, 2010), the Nuclear Security Summit (April 12–13, 2010) and the Non Proliferation Treaty Review Conference (May 3–28, 2010).

+Indefinite suspension

+Global Zero suspended its operations at the end of 2023, stating that it had had "a challenging year of financial uncertainty and stress".
+It described the period of suspension as indefinite.